netguru/mobile-security-checklist/Handbooks/01-Shared/SG-4-Certificate-Pinning.md

 ## Problem and desired effect
 ### Problem:
-Communication with the backend may contain emails, passwords or sensitive data that could be used to log into email accounts, for example.
+Communication with the backend may contain emails, passwords or sensitive data that for example could be used to log into email accounts.

 ### Desired effect:
 The data encryption certificate sent from the backend has been checked if it is a valid Certificate.
 If the certificate is incorrect, the application will not communicate with this server